mhurley100/pands-project/README.md

 The Iris dataset is relatively small and predictable therefore statistical analysis would be sufficent to draw conclusions regarding the data set.
 However multivariate plotting adds a new dimension and is a step above tables and univariate analysis.
 It enables visualisation of the relationship between the variables which would aid analysis of inter-relationship of variables in more complex datasets.

 ### Machine learning
-Machine learning techniques aid validation of the dataset and estimate accuracy.
-It involves learning properties of a data set and then testing those properties against another data set.
-A common practice in machine learning is to evaluate an algorithm by splitting a data set in two - one being the training set (properties are learned) and the other the testing set (to test the learned properties) [10] https://scikit-learn.org/stable/tutorial/basic/tutorial.html.
+Is it possible to classify and predict species of Iris (Setosa, Versicolor and Virginica) with 4 given dimensions (sepal width, sepal length, petal width and petal length)?
+Can classes can be predicted given multiple parameters?
+With that purpose in mind, machine learning techniques were researched using scikit-learn.org, machinelearningmastery.com, kaggle.com and quantinsti.com

+Machine Learning provides machines with the ability to learn autonomously based on observations and analysing patterns without explicitly programming.
+With a program, a definite set of instructions are writted for the machine to follow.
+With machine learning, patterns are identified and analysed in the dataset and decisions are taken autonomously based on observations and learnings from the dataset.

-KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice for assigning a class to new data point.
+Machine Learning algorithms are broadly classified into Supervised Algorithms and Unsupervised Algorithms.
+KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice (Supervised Algorithm) for assigning a class to new data points.
 The main advantage of KNN is that it does not make any assumptions on the data distribution.
 It keeps all the training data to make future predictions by computing the similarity between an input sample and each training instance.

- Each instance describes the properties of an observed flower measurements and the output variable is specific iris species.
+A common practice in machine learning is to evaluate an algorithm by splitting a data set in two - one being the training set (properties are learned) and the other the testing set (to test the learned properties) [10] https://scikit-learn.org/stable/tutorial/basic/tutorial.html.

-Run Iris-4.py (program adapted from machinelearningmastery.com[2]).
+Python program Iris-4.py (program adapted from machinelearningmastery.com[2]) is used to analyse the dataset:

 Pandas, pandas plotting, matplotlib, csv and several sklearn libraries are imported.
-Below are the programs used to analyse the dataset:
 1. Iris Dataset is defined as an array with the below code (converts list by calling the array() function) array = dataset.values
 2. X & Y arrays are sliced: